 Longline is the only tuna-fishing gear deployed by Japan at present in the Atlantic Ocean.
-The final coverage of the logbook from the Japanese longline fleet has been 90-95 % before 2005.
-The current coverages for 2006 and 2007 are estimated to be about 86% and 58%, respectively.
+The final logbook coverage from the Japanese longline fleet was 90-95 % before 2005.
+The current coverage rates for 2006 and 2007 are estimated to be about 86% and 58%, respectively.
 Because of the low coverage, statistics of 2007 in this report are preliminary.
-In 2006 there were 26,200 fishing days and in 2007, 25,500 fishing days, which were about 80% compared to the average value in recent ten years.
+There were 26,200 fishing days in 2006, 25,500 fishing days in 2007, which were about 80% compared to the average value in the recent ten year period.
 The catch of tunas and tuna-like fishes (excluding sharks) is estimated to be 28,596 t and 35,365 t, respectively, which is 90-110% of the average catch for the past ten years.
-The most important species was bigeye representing 52% of the total tuna and tuna-like fish catch in 2007.
-The next dominant species was yellowfin occupying 26% in weight and the third species was swordfish (9%).
+The most important species was bigeye, representing 52% of the total tuna and tuna-like fish catch in 2007.
+The next dominant species was yellowfin occupying 26% in weight, and the third species was swordfish (9%).
 Observer trips on longline boats in the Atlantic were conducted and a total of 422 fishing days were monitored.
-The Fisheries Agency of Japan (FAJ) sets various regulations for various species and specifically requires all tuna vessels operating in the Atlantic Ocean to submit catch information every day (bluefin tuna) and in a ten-day (other tunas) period by radio or facsimile.
-All Japanese longline vessels operating in the Convention Area are equipped with satellite tracking devices (VMS) onboard.
-In accordance with ICCAT recommendations, the FAJ has taken measures to prohibit catch of several undersized tuna species and false import of Atlantic bluefin tuna, swordfish and bigeye tuna.
-Implementations of time and area closure at a part of the East Atlantic, the Mediterranean and the Gulf of Mexico have been regulated by the Ministerial Order.
+The Fisheries Agency of Japan (FAJ) sets various regulations for various species and specifically requires all tuna vessels operating in the Atlantic Ocean to submit catch information every day (bluefin tuna) and in a ten-day period (other tunas) by radio or facsimile.
+All Japanese longline vessels operating in the Convention area are equipped with satellite tracking devices (VMS) onboard.
+In accordance with ICCAT recommendations, the FAJ has taken measures to prohibit catch of several undersized tuna species and the false import of Atlantic bluefin tuna, swordfish and bigeye tuna.
+Implementation of time and area closures in a part of the East Atlantic, the Mediterranean and the Gulf of Mexico has been regulated by Ministerial Order.
 Each species statistical or catch document programs have been conducted.
-Records of fishing vessels larger than 24 meters in length overall (LSTLVs) have been established.
-FAJ dispatched patrol vessels to the North Atlantic to monitor and inspect Japanese tuna vessels and also observe fishing activities of other nations' fishing vessels, and randomly inspected landings at Japanese port to enforce the catch quotas and minimum size limit.
+Records of fishing vessels over 24 meters in length overall (LSTLVs) have been established.
+FAJ dispatched patrol vessels to the North Atlantic to monitor and inspect Japanese tuna vessels and also to observe fishing activities of other nations' fishing vessels, and randomly inspected landings at Japanese ports to enforce the catch quotas and minimum size limit.
 A prior permission from the FAJ is required for any Japanese tuna longline vessels to transship tuna or tuna products to reefers at foreign ports and at sea.